 When to write an apology email

-Before you start writing your sorry email, ask yourself a question: “Was anyone affected or potentially offended by my actions/mistakes?”
+Before you start writing your sorry email, ask yourself: “Was anyone affected or potentially offended by my actions/mistakes?”
 If the answer is “yes,” then you probably shouldn’t move on without an apology.

 How to format an apology letter?

 The main thing in the apology email is humaneness.
 It is crucial to show that you care and want to fix the situation.
-Now, let’s have a closer look at the anatomy of a good sorry letter.
+Now, let’s look closely at the anatomy of a good sorry letter.

-An insincere sorry email can actually make things worse.
-After you greet the recipient, it’s appropriate to simply say “I’m sorry.”
+An insincere sorry email can make things worse.
+After you greet the recipient, it's appropriate to say, "I'm sorry."
 But be sure not to blame the person for anything.
-Just say you are sorry, NOT “I’m sorry, but you…”
+Just say sorry, NOT "I'm sorry, but you…."

 Take the brunt of the mistake

-Although it might be the hardest part of writing your apology email, it’s essential to own the mistake and show the recipient that you are taking responsibility for your actions.
-If you do so, you will likely come out in a much better light in your recipient’s eyes immediately.
+Although it might be the hardest part of writing your apology email, it's essential to own the mistake and show the recipient that you are taking responsibility for your actions.
+If you do so, you will likely immediately come out in a much better light in your recipient's eyes.

 Explain what happened and what are you going to do

 Your next step should be to explain to your reader what went wrong.
 And while an apology is good, the action is better.
-Let the recipient know how you intend to fix the situation.
+Finally, let the recipient know how you intend to fix the situation.